 - Analytics aspirations: Resources are devoted to executing analytics across business departments and plans are developed to build a greater analytics capacity.

-- Analytical company: Analytics are established across the enterprise and leadership views analytics as essential to doing business.
+- Analytical company: Analytics has established across the enterprise and leadership views analytics as essential to doing business.

 - Analytic competitor: These companies are not only using analytics but widely benefitting from their analytics capabilities.